Vietnam’s real estate market opened in 2015 as restrictions were lifted on foreign ownership.

 5. Option to get a refund

 The area of Thu Thiem, Ho Chi Minh City, can be seen above.
-Numbers of skyscrapers will pop up here in the coming years
+Many skyscrapers will pop up here in the coming years

 6. Sign the deposit agreement

-From this moment, you can’t request any refund.
-Depending on the payment scheme, when signing the deposit agreement, you need to pay 10-20% of the unit value at this stage.
+Once the deposit agreement is signed you can’t request any refund.
+Depending on the payment scheme, you need to pay 10% – 20% of the unit value at this stage.